 Eat a healthy diet.
 Because everyone is different and PsA is a complex disease, there is no one diet that is recommended.
 However, certain foods do have the power to help you feel better—or worse.
 Fruits and vegetables, which contain compounds that can reduce inflammation, should be consumed as often as possible.
 They are also known to have antioxidant properties that can make us feel better overall (think of a rust-removal system for your car).
 Foods that contain good bacteria such as yogurt and anything fermented also show promise in reducing levels of that internal fire.
 On the flip side, a diet that contains high fat, sugar, and salt does the opposite.

 Get your sleep.
-Sleep impacts every system in our body in a positive way.
+Restful/good sleep impacts every system in our body in a positive way.
 It can make us feel less depressed and anxious, improve our physical functioning, and accelerate healing.
 The Centers for Disease Control recommends that adults shoot for seven to nine hours of sleep a day.
 If you are battling a flare, chronic pain, or adjusting to a new treatment, you may need more rest than usual.
 If your pain is keeping you up at night, it is important that you let your doctor know so changes can be made to your treatment plan.

 Make Time to Decompress.
 Emotional stress has been shown to be the most common trigger for psoriasis flare-ups, and research shows that a period of angst precedes the onset of PsA in at least 44% of patients.
 And once that stress loops starts, it can be harder to rein in: An upside-down life can make your symptoms worse, which only stresses you out even more.
 You’re the best judge of what helps you relax most—a walk outside, knitting, reading, whatever.
 Just try to work that downtime into your schedule every day.

 Hear how these psoriatic arthritis patients have made sure to stay in touch with what they need.